 A celebrated dance educator, Mr. Mc Neal is the former Director of Education for San Francisco Ballet where he established the distinguished, San Francisco Ballet Center for Dance Education, engaging over 30,000 people annually through 1,500 culturally diverse events.

-Mr. Mc Neal holds two bachelor’s degrees – in psychology, and sociology from Excelsior College, and a master’s degree in education from Lesley University.
-Mr. Mc Neal is currently a Ph.D.
-Candidate in Transformative Theory, and Culturally and Linguistically Responsive studies and educational equity at California Institute for Integral Studies in San Francisco.
-Mc Neal’s research focuses on the intersection of arts, cultural responsiveness, and educational equity, as he devises solutions to the pressing issues of education reform and racial equity in the arts.
+Mr. Mc Neal holds two bachelor’s degrees – in psychology, and sociology from Excelsior University, and a master’s degree in education from Lesley University.
+Dr. Mc Neal holds a Ph.D. in Transformative Studies in Education from the California Institute for Integral Studies in San Francisco.
+Mc Neal’s research focuses on Critical Pedagogy, Culturally and Linguistically Responsive studies, and Artistic Inquiry and lies at the intersection of arts, cultural responsiveness, and educational equity as he devises solutions to the pressing issues of education reform and racial equity in the arts.